Möhne Reservoir: Construction and inauguration

 In 1904, calculations about the future demand for water for people and industry in the growing Ruhr-area determined that the existing storage volume of 32.4 million m³ in dams of the Ruhr river system needed tripling.
 Thus, on 28 November 1904, the general assembly of the Ruhrtalsperreverein decided to construct additional dams.
-During 1908 to 1913 they built the Möhnetalsperre at a cost of 23.5 million marks.
+During 1908 to 1912 they built the Möhnetalsperre at a cost of 23.5 million marks.

 When opened, the dam was the largest dam in Europe.
 140 homesteads with 700 people had to move.

 It was built to help control floods, regulate water levels on the Ruhr river downstream, and generate hydropower.
 Today, the lake is also a tourist attraction.

 Second World War

 The dam (51.489307°N 8.058772°E) was breached by RAF Lancaster Bombers ("The Dambusters") during Operation Chastise on the night of 16–17 May 1943, together with the Edersee dam in northern Hesse.
-Bouncing bombs had been constructed which were able to skip over the protective nets that hung in the water.
-A huge hole of 77 m by 22 m was blown into the dam.
-The resulting huge floodwave killed at least 1,579 people, 1,026 of them foreign forced labourers held in camps downriver.
-The small city of Neheim-Hüsten was particularly hard-hit with over 800 victims, among them at least 526 victims in a camp for Russian women held for forced labour.
+Bouncing bombs had been developed which were able to skip over the protective nets that hung in the water.
+A 77 m by 22 m hole was blown in the dam with the resulting floodwave killing at least 1,579 people, 1,026 of them foreign forced labourers held in camps downriver.
+The small city of Neheim-Hüsten was particularly hard-hit, with over 800 victims, among them at least 526 victims in a camp for Russian women held for forced labour.